corsairmarks/keep_leaders_from_integrated_subjects/mod/README.md

 Demoted rulers with very long names that also contain a period `.` may cause error logs when the Leader screen is open.
 It seems related to the font re-coloring in the "former ruler" name affix.
 Don't leave the Leader window open for long periods of time or you will generate a very large error log file.

+When cloning a leader and changing them from a species class without gender to a species class with gender (or vice versa) the Leader screen interface breaks.
+The Leader screen does not hide the replaced leader or correctly show their replacement until the player manually recruits a new leader.

 ### Error Logs

 This mod supports features from several of my other mods.
 If you are playing without [Eldanær Stellar Authority](https://steamcommunity.com/sharedfiles/filedetails/?id=2496360535) installed, you will get an error log noting a government type doesn't exist: